wilyarti/script_task/Readme.md

 User Uploader is a simple PHP script for uploading users from a CSV file into a database.

-This script performs basic text processing on the user's names and checks if the email is valid.
+This script performs basic text processing on the user's names and checks if the email is a valid format.

 The database name, table, host, username and password are configurable on the command line.